paintcan/purpleburn-emacs/README.md

 # About

+Purpleburn is forked from Zenburn.
+The rest of the README is left entirely intact, due to personal laziness.
+Instead of providing a low-contrast theme, it provides a relatively high-contrast theme with soothing shades of dark and light purple used for background and foreground rendering respectively.

+8<--- the original docs ----------------------------------------------------

 Zenburn for Emacs is a direct port of the popular [Zenburn](http://slinky.imukuppi.org/zenburnpage/) theme for vim, developed by Jani Nurminen.
 It's my personal belief (and